-Prohibited steps orders (PSOs) and Specific Issue Orders (SIOs) are orders available under section 8 of the Children Act 1989 to regulate and resolve disputes between parents of a child or others with Parental Responsibility (PR) in relation to a child’s upbringing.
+Prohibited Steps Orders (PSOs) and Specific Issue Orders (SIOs) are orders available under section 8 of the Children Act 1989 to regulate and resolve disputes between parents, or others with Parental Responsibility (PR). in relation to a child’s upbringing.
 No order will be made in respect of a child in local authority care.

 The effect of the orders

 A PSO effectively prohibits a parent or a third party with PR from taking any step specified in the body of the order without the prior consent of the court.
-On the other hand a SIO allows the court to intervene into private relationships and resolve disputes in favour of particular course of action.
-Therefore, SIOs allow for something to be done, while PSOs are used to prohibit a specific course of action.
+On the other hand, a SIO allows the court to intervene in private relationships and resolve disputes by ordering a particular course of action.
+In other words, SIOs allow for something to be done, while PSOs prohibit a specific course of action.

-- The content of the order
+The content and duration of the order